 31. Alternate ending.
-Draw a picture and comment
+Draw a picture and comment.

 44. Act out scenes.
 Perform a “lost” scene from the story

-50. Retell the story – Students sit in a circle and paraphrase the book.
-You can give them tips if they struggle to refresh their memory
+50. Retell the story.
+Students sit in a circle and paraphrase the book.
+You can give them tips if they struggle to refresh their memory.

-One thing that most successful language learners have in common is that they are all dedicated readers and it is up to us as teachers to inspire them, and guide them to becoming eager booklovers.
+One thing that most successful language learners have in common is that they are all dedicated readers and it is up to us as teachers to inspire them, and guide them to becoming eager book lovers.

-Not all readers are leaders, but all leaders are leaders.
+Not all readers are leaders, but all leaders are readers!
 If we do our jobs right, we will raise a generation of open-minded, critical thinkers that will take humanity, and the world to a higher level.